LeNPaul/portfolio-jekyll-theme/README.md

 # Portfolio Jekyll Theme

-This is a portfolio Jekyll theme built from the ground up, using the [DevTips Starter Kit](http://devtipsstarterkit.com/) as a foundation for starting, and following closely the amazing tutorial by [Travis Neilson over at DevTips](https://www.youtube.com/watch?v=T6jKLsxbFg4&list=PL0CB3OvPhDA_STygmp3sDenx3UpdOMk7P).
+This is a Jekyll theme built using the [DevTips Starter Kit](http://devtipsstarterkit.com/) as a foundation for starting, and following closely the amazing tutorial by [Travis Neilson over at DevTips](https://www.youtube.com/watch?v=T6jKLsxbFg4&list=PL0CB3OvPhDA_STygmp3sDenx3UpdOMk7P).
+The purpose of this theme is to provide a clea.
+Emphasis of placed on your

 ![alt-text](https://cloud.githubusercontent.com/assets/8409329/26227987/f2583642-3c03-11e7-81c4-28a9353c91ae.jpg)